What Is an Assignment? Guidelines for Students

 According to Merriam-Webster’s Online Dictionary, an assignment is defined as “a task or piece of work assigned to someone as part of a job or course of study.”
 This is something most students should probably know by the time they complete their earliest years in elementary school.
 But is there more to the word that eludes a complete understanding?
 This short article explores the term further to shed some light on what it means to be tasked with an assignment.

 If you want to give credit (or blame) to the person who invented and implemented homework assignments in school, you’d have to go back to the early 20th century when an Italian instructor by the name of Roberto Nevilis introduced homework assignments as a form of punishment.
 Thereafter, educators all over the world began to debate the question of “What is an Assignment?” and began to find efficient ways to use it as a tool to measure students’ ability to retain information and problem-solve on their own.

 Homework assignments were found particularly useful at the elementary and middle school levels.
 But as they became more popular assignments were introduced at the college levels as classroom size was becoming larger and professors needed a tool for assessing their students’ progress.
-A few years later, students started to become a bit overwhelmed with all of the work they had to keep track of and soon after the college assignment planner was introduced as a tool to help lessen the burden.
+A few years later, students started to become a bit overwhelmed with all of the work they had to keep track of, and soon after that online statistics assignment help was introduced as a tool to help ease the burden.

 What Is an Assignment Book?

 A college assignment planner may come in many different styles and formats.
 And it’s up to each student to find one that allows him or her to work the most effectively and efficiently.
 Throughout the 20th century, students relied on paper planners which looked a lot like work calendars with fillable task lists, notes sections, and monthly and weekly due dates.
 Today, numerous online and software-based planners cater more to today’s technological needs.
 They are no longer limited to just students who are in college but are a valuable tool for working professionals as well.

 Writing Assignment Rubric College